Western Montana: History

-Western Montana was inhabited by the Salish, Kootenai, Shoshone, Flathead, and Kalispel people.
+Western Montana was inhabited by the Interior Salish, Kootenay, Shoshone, Flathead, and Kalispel people.
 In the late 19th century non-indigenous people arrived and established mines and additional cities in the mountains and valleys.

 Gold was discovered in Last Chance Gulch in the 1860s and soon the city of Helena was born.
 Today Helena is the State capital of Montana.
 Helena still has much of the charm of a 19th-century mining town.
 Many of the old buildings have been renovated, and hundreds of 19th-century Victorian homes and mansions fill Helena's old neighborhoods.
 Helena is one of the best-preserved mining towns on the Western frontier.
 Copper was discovered In Butte and the surrounding areas in the 1870s.
 Vast quantities of copper were mined, leaving behind the largest Superfund cleanup site in the history of the nation.
 Copper is still mined at the continental pit in Butte.
 Missoula is the largest city in Western Montana and the second-largest in the state after Billings.

 Western Montana, though faring better than much of the nation, was the portion of the state hit hardest by the current economic downturn.
-The closing of Smurfit-Stone Container in 2009 alone caused the loss of over 2000 jobs through 2012.
+The closing of Smurfit-Stone Container in 2009 caused the loss of 417 jobs directly, with total regional impact predicted as high as 1,500 jobs due to industry linkages.
 Much of western Montana has felt the effects of a housing bust as well.